abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 ## Internal days
 Five times a year, we use a Friday to have an internal day.
 Internal days will always happen on a Friday.
-It is mandatory to participate and we expect you to participate.
+It is mandatory to participate and we not only expect you to participate, we also realy want you to participate.
+It strengtens our compnay culture and relations across the company.
 If you can’t participate in a Team day, your absence is counted as a vacation day, unless you are absent due to sickness.

 ### Team days
 For the four team days we all get together at one of our offices.
 The day is about team building, being together and getting to know each other even better.
 It is also a day, where we follow up on strategy and plans for the company.
 It includes a summer party and Christmas party (half days) and two team days (full days) where we focus on 50 % business and 50 % fun.